-The result of a successful proof search is some source text that usually (but not always) reconstructs the proof within Isabelle.
+The result of a successful proof search is some source text that typically reconstructs the proof within Isabelle.
 For ATPs, the reconstructed proof typically relies on the general-purpose metis proof method, which integrates the Metis ATP in Isabelle/HOL with explicit inferences going through the kernel.
 Thus its results are correct by construction.